-Staff are working to implement a pilot program Station 212 in support of the Backyard Garden - Authored by: Ed Fagan Acting Director, Parks Maintenance & Forestry Reviewed and Approved by: Submitted by: Marion Nader Commissioner, Community Services David Barrick Chief Administrative Officer
+Staff are working to implement a pilot program of the Off-Grid Organic Food Shed at Fire Station 212 in support of the Backyard Garden Program.
+The pilot will launch in July 2021.

+Ed Fagan Acting Director, Parks Maintenance & Forestry

+Reviewed and Approved by:

+Marion Nader Commissioner, Community Services David Barrick Chief Administrative Officer